nnellans/bicep-guide/README.md

 ## Extension Resources:
 - An extension resource is meant to modify another resource
-- Full list of extension resources: https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/extension-resource-types
+- A full list of extension resources can be [found here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/extension-resource-types)

 Example 1: By default, an extension resource will target what you have in your `targetScope` parameter